wandb/docs/docs/guides/runs/resuming.md

 wandb.init()
 ```

-If you set `WANDB_RESUME` equal to `"allow"`, you can always set `WANDB_RUN_ID` to a unique string and restarts of the process will be handled automatically.
-If you set `WANDB_RESUME` equal to `"must"`, W&B will throw an error if the run to be resumed does not exist yet instead of auto-creating a new run.

 :::caution
 If multiple processes use the same `run_id` concurrently unexpected results will be recorded and rate limiting will occur.
 :::